Bone Marrow: Types, Functions, and Importance in Health and Treatment

 The Function of Bone Marrow

 Bone marrow is responsible for producing red blood cells and white blood cells.
-The purpose of bone marrow is to create different cells for keeping a person alive.
+The purpose of bone marrow is to create different cells to keep a person alive.
 Several factors can affect the health of bone marrow and impair its ability to produce an average amount of healthy cells.
 A bone marrow transplant may be necessary when a person has a low number of white blood cells or a cancerous tumour.
 A bone marrow transplant can help replace a person’s blood cells, which can help fight off infections and other health problems.

 A bone marrow transplant can help with the following: